 Building Peace in Kosovo

-Using the computer game Minecraft, we worked with 70 residents of Pristina, Kosovo, to transform a neglected public space in their city
+Using the computer game Minecraft, Block by Block worked with 70 residents of Pristina, Kosovo, to transform a neglected public space in their city

 Our project focused on the site of a former green market in Sunny Hill, one of Pristina’s largest and most populous neighborhoods.
 The site’s temporary market structures had been removed, leaving an abandoned, concrete-covered space that was rarely used by the community’s 4,000 residents.